Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

-\paragraph{\textbf{Case 3: $p_j$ is full.}} Suppose that $(s_i, p_j)$ is deleted because $p_j$ became full during $E$.
-At point $\ddagger$, $p_j$ is full in $M$.
-Thus at least one of the students in $M(p_j)$, say $s_{r}$, will not be assigned to $p_j$ in $M^*$, for otherwise $p_j$ will be oversubscribed in $M^*$.
-This implies that either $s_{r}$ is unassigned in $M^*$ or $s_{r}$ prefers $p_j$ to $M^*(s_{r})$ or is indifferent between them.
-For otherwise we obtain a contradiction to $(s_i, p_j)$ being the first super-stable pair to be deleted.
-Since $l_k$ prefers $s_{r}$ to $s_i$, it follows that $(s_{r}, p_j)$ blocks $M^*$, a contradiction. \paragraph{\textbf{Case 4: $l_k$ is full.}} Suppose that $(s_i, p_j)$ is deleted because $l_k$ became full during $E$.
-We consider two subcases. \begin{enumerate} \item[(i)] All the students assigned to $p_j$ in $M$ at point $\ddagger$ (if any) are also assigned to $p_j$ in $M^*$.
+\item \emph{$l_k$ is full.} Suppose that $(s_i, p_j)$ is deleted because $l_k$ became full during $E$.
+We consider two subcases. \begin{enumerate}[(i)] \item All the students assigned to $p_j$ in $M$ at point $\ddagger$ (if any) are also assigned to $p_j$ in $M^*$.
 This implies that $p_j$ has one more assignee in $M^*$ than it has provisional assignees in $M$, namely $s_i$.
 Thus, some other project $p_{j'} \in P_k$ has fewer assignees in $M^*$ than it has provisional assignees in $M$, for otherwise $l_k$ would be oversubscribed in $M^*$.
 Hence there exists some student $s_{r} \in M(p_{j'}) \setminus M^*(p_{j'})$.
-It is clear that $s_{r} \neq s_i$ since $s_i$ plays the role of $s_t$ in line 24 of the algorithm at some for loop iteration.
-Also, $s_{r}$ cannot be assigned to a project that she prefers to $p_{j'}$ in $M^*$, as explained in Case 1.
-Hence, since $p_{j'}$ is undersubscribed in $M^*$ and $l_k$ prefers $s_{r}$ to $s_i$, it follows that $(s_{r}, p_{j'})$ blocks $M^*$, a contradiction. \item[(ii)] Some student, say $s_{r}$, who is assigned to $p_j$ in $M$ is not assigned to $p_j$ in $M^*$, i.e., $s_{r} \in M(p_j) \setminus M^*(p_j)$.
-Since $s_{r}$ cannot be assigned in $M^*$ to a project that she prefers to $p_j$ and $l_k$ prefers $s_{r}$ to $s_i$, it follows that $(s_{r}, p_j)$ blocks $M^*$, a contradiction. \end{enumerate} \end{proof} \begin{lemma} If a pair $(s_i, p_j)$ is deleted outside the \texttt{while} loop of \texttt{Algorithm { SPA-ST-}super}, then $(s_i, p_j)$ does not belong to any super-stable matching in $I$. \end{lemma} \begin{proof} Without loss of generality, suppose that the first super-stable pair to be deleted during an arbitrary execution $E$ of the algorithm is $(s_i, p_j)$, which belongs to some super-stable matching, say $M^*$.
-Then by Lemma \ref{pair-deletion-within}, $(s_i, p_j)$ was deleted outside of the \texttt{while} loop during $E$.
+It is clear that $s_{r} \neq s_i$, since $s_i$ plays the role of $s_t$ at some for loop iteration in line 24 of the algorithm.
+Also, $s_{r}$ cannot be assigned to a project that she prefers to $p_{j'}$ in $M^*$, as explained in case (1).
+Moreover, since $p_{j'}$ is undersubscribed in $M^*$ and $l_k$ prefers $s_{r}$ to $s_i$, it follows that $(s_{r}, p_{j'})$ blocks $M^*$, a contradiction. \item Some student, say $s_{r}$, who is assigned to $p_j$ in $M$ is not assigned to $p_j$ in $M^*$, i.e., $s_{r} \in M(p_j) \setminus M^*(p_j)$.
+Since $s_{r}$ cannot be assigned in $M^*$ to a project that she prefers to $p_j$ and since $l_k$ prefers $s_{r}$ to $s_i$, it follows that $(s_{r}, p_j)$ blocks $M^*$, a contradiction. \end{enumerate} \end{enumerate} \end{proof} \begin{lemma} If a pair $(s_i, p_j)$ is deleted in line 34 of Algorithm {\sf SPA-ST-super} then $(s_i, p_j)$ does not belong to any super-stable matching in $I$. \end{lemma} \begin{proof} Without loss of generality, suppose that the first super-stable pair to be deleted during an arbitrary execution $E$ of the algorithm is $(s_i, p_j)$, which belongs to some super-stable matching, say $M^*$.
+Then by Lemma \ref{lemma:super-pair-deletion-within}, $(s_i, p_j)$ was deleted in line 34 during $E$.
 Let $l_k$ be the lecturer who offers $p_j$.
-Suppose that $M$ is the assignment immediately after the termination of the most recent \texttt{while} loop.
+Suppose that $M$ is the assignment during the iteration of the \texttt{repeat-until} loop where $(s_i, p_j)$ was deleted.